julielinx/julielinx.github.io/_posts/2020-03-26-10_reorder_and_predict.md

 When scaling the numeric features, one of the books/tutorials/blogs recommended scaling when the values were different by an order of magnitude (power of 10).
 In [Entry 8](https://julielinx.github.io/blog/08_center_scale_and_latex/) I delved into centering and scaling.
 The two most common options in scaling are normalization (centering and dividing by range) and standardization (centering and dividing by standard deviation).
 Normalization brings the mean to 0 and the range of values between 0 and 1.
 Standardization brings the mean to 0 and the standard deviation to 1.
 There is no set range on the standardized value, but because of [the way standard deviation works](https://en.wikipedia.org/wiki/Standard_deviation#Rules_for_normally_distributed_data), for normally distributed data 68.3% of values should be within 1 standard deviation, 95.4% within 2 standard deviations, and 99.7% within 3 standard deviations.
 As such, values an order of magnitude larger between features should be rare.

 If there are more than 100 categories in a categorical feature, that could present a problem.
-However, I plan to delve further into categorical features and the options for encoding then in <font color='red'>Entry 14</font>.
+However, I plan to delve further into categorical features and the options for encoding then in [Entry 14](https://julielinx.github.io/blog/14_encoding_cats/).

 ### Make predictions